Diesel-Net/drone-discord/README.md

 - Discord Bot
   - Posts drone build logs in specific channel
+  - Not public, sense configured with a specific Drone instance and Discord server.
+However, a user may clone/fork do whatever to deploy on their own system's if so desired
   - Use [discord.py](https://pypi.org/project/discord.py/)
     - Just to display online/offline status
       - Periodically hit a healthcheck endpoint on the api